 Provinces

 The Canadian Orthopaedic Association (COA) is proud to count on provincial orthopaedic associations and institutions as their partners.
-Over the last two years, COA conducted a national virtual tour to 10 provinces and engaged with over 300 surgeons.
-Members of the orthopaedic community met to represent their province’s current needs, as a result of the pandemic.
+Over 2020-2022, COA conducted a national virtual tour to 10 provinces and engaged with over 300 surgeons.
+Members of the orthopaedic community met to represent their province’s current needs.

 ALBERTA